rschroll/rmfuse/README.md

 This will cause annotations to be lost (in `orig` mode) or flattened into the document itself (in `annot` mode).

+There are several rendering options that affect the appearance of annotated documents.
+These can be set in a config file, which by default lives at `~/.config/rmfuse/config.ini`.
+Run `rmfuse --write-config` to create a config file with the defaults at that location.

 ## Known Limitations

 - The file size for annotated files is just an estimate before the file